IndraGonz/CLARC/README.md

       Accessory COG clusters: X
       Unique COGs in accessory clusters: X
       ```

+      If CLARC finds no clusters, then this file will just contain a message indicating that no clusters were found.

+   - clarc_condensed_presence_absence.csv

+     csv file containing the presence absence matrix for the CLARC re-defined accessory COG definitions.
+COGs in core clusters are removed and those in accessory clusters are collapsed into a        new cluster.
+The name of the new clusters will just be the named of the original COGs forming the cluster, followed by a slash.
+For example: COG1/COG2/COG3/ for a 3 COG cluster identified       by CLARC.

+   - clarc_acc_cog_seqs.fasta

    - accessory_cluster_cogs.txt and core_cluster_cogs.txt

-     txt files that include a list of the unique COGs present in the
+     txt files that include a list of the unique original COGs present in the accessory and core clusters identified by CLARC.
+No information on the actual clusters (which COGs are connected)        is included here, just the list of COGs that belong to any cluster.

    - accessory_cluster_summary.csv and core_cluster_summary.csv

-   - clarc_condensed_presence_absence.csv

-   - clarc_acc_cog_seqs.fasta
+   csv file specifying the compositions of each accessory and core cluster identified by CLARC.
+The number of columns will depend on the number of members in the largest cluster.
+The original      frequency in the population of each COG member is included (freq_cogX) as well as the new frequency of the re-defined cluster (freq_sum).

 Intermediate output files are:

-For the filtering step, 5 files are created:
+In the filtering step, 5 files are created:

    - population_accessory_presence_absence.csv